AWAH-SIP/AWAH-SIP_Documentation/docs/source/AWAH-SIP_GUI.rst

 .. _AWAH-SIP_GUI:

-The AWAH_SIP_GUI is a standalone GUI application to controll the AWAH-SIP_Codec
+The AWAH_SIP_GUI is a standalone GUI application to control the AWAH-SIP_Codec

 Installation
 ------------